marinuslouw/exegetic-new-site/content/careers/data-scientist-senior.md

 	]
 ---

 We're looking for an experienced Data Scientist.
 Somebody who enjoys collaborating with colleagues.
 Somebody who is hunting for new and better ways to do things.
-Somebody who wants to teach and learn.
+Somebody who wants to mentor and learn.

 As a Senior Data Scientist you will take responsibility for client projects, and drive them from inception to completion.
 You will work in a multidisciplinary environment using a range of contemporary and bleeding edge Data Science tools and technologies.